Yellen says current US economic growth ‘vindicates’ Biden’s COVID-19 pandemic stimulus spending

 An October AP-NORC poll stated that roughly three-quarters of Americans described the nation’s economy as poor.

-At the mayors’ conference, Yellen planned to say the Biden administration’s COVID-19 spending benefited states and local governments — and that had the administration’s response been smaller the U.S. economy could be worse off.
+At the mayors’ conference, Yellen said the Biden administration’s COVID-19 spending benefited states and local governments — and that had the administration’s response been smaller the U.S. economy could be worse off.

-“Wages are up and wage gains have been broadly shared, including by younger and less educated workers,” Yellen said in her prepared remarks, adding that the U.S. had recovered “faster than our peers around the world.”
+“Wages are up and wage gains have been broadly shared, including by younger and less educated workers,” Yellen said, adding that the U.S. had recovered “faster than our peers around the world.”

 A top Federal Reserve official, Christopher Waller, said Tuesday that he is increasingly confident inflation will continue falling this year back to the Fed’s 2% target level.